-We are working with eight communities to pilot new ideas and approaches for keeping cash viable.
+We worked with eight communities to pilot new ideas and approaches for keeping cash viable.
 These pilot communities were selected based on their needs for cash, and for the strength of their local pilot leadership team.
 The Board also assessed applications to ensure a mix of population needs, a good urban/ rural split, and geographical spread.

 Cambuslang (Lanarkshire): Cambuslang is a town of c.28,600 people, the third largest town in South Lanarkshire, but since 2018 has had no bank in town, following the closures of branches by three banks in quick succession.
 According to the latest version of the Scottish Index of Multiple Deprivation (SIMD), some 40% of areas (data zones) in Cambuslang East and 25% in Cambuslang West are in the bottom 20% of the SIMD.
-The Cambuslang community are keen to address two key issues, first, supporting financially vulnerable customers in accessing cash, and supporting small businesses to be able to access and bank cash.
-The local leaders of this pilot, Cambuslang Community Council, are passionate about the opportunity to support their community though better access to cash, education and, ultimately, influencing the coming legislation change.
+The Cambuslang community were keen to address two key issues, first, supporting financially vulnerable customers in accessing cash, and supporting small businesses to be able to access and bank cash.
+The local leaders of this pilot, Cambuslang Community Council, were passionate about the opportunity to support their community though better access to cash, education and, ultimately, influencing the coming legislation change.

 Denny (Falkirk): Denny is a small town located between Edinburgh and Glasgow, with a population of circa 8,000, and with 16% of the population over 65 years old.
 They are a semi-urban location that has seen a reduction in their access to cash facilities.
-They are looking to improve the cash deposit and withdrawal facilities for both small local retailers and consumers, and also want to support their community to be able to budget and access cash digitally.
+They were looking to improve the cash deposit and withdrawal facilities for both small local retailers and consumers, and also wanted to support their community to be able to budget and access cash digitally.

 Hay-on-Wye (Powys): Hay’s population is less than 2,000, a number which includes a wide cross section of people from a variety of social backgrounds.
 Hay has a large proportion of independent retailers, and a lot of visitors, making businesses’ ability to access and deposit cash key to the viability of the community.
 The annual book festival raises additional challenges in terms of large numbers of people needing to access a very limited cash infrastructure for a short period of time.
-The local leaders of the Hay pilot are keen to explore a wide range of solutions to support their needs, including both a traditional cash access/ deposit infrastructure, better ways of supporting local retailers in their cash handling, and supporting greater digital inclusion.
+The local leaders of the Hay pilot were keen to explore a wide range of solutions to support their needs, including both a traditional cash access/ deposit infrastructure, better ways of supporting local retailers in their cash handling, and supporting greater digital inclusion.

 Lulworth Camp (Dorset): Lulworth Camp is in a remote part of Dorset.
 It is a Ministry of Defence army barracks with around 2,600 troops through the camp, most of who have no cars and rely on public transport.
 There are also about 1,500 families and service personnel who are permanently on camp.
 The closest village is West Lulworth which has a population of around 700 people, and which is also a famous tourist spot as it is situated on the Jurassic coast.
-Access for cash is a real issue for the families that live on the camp and recruits who train there, with no onsite banking or ATM facilities.
+Access for cash was a real issue for the families that live on the camp and recruits who train there, with no onsite banking or ATM facilities.

 Milisle (Northern Ireland): Millisle is a community of 3,500 people.
 It is in the top twenty places of deprivation in Northern Ireland as a result of a high percentage of people on benefits.
 The community has both an aging and young population and sees its population almost double in the summer months due to tourism seasonality.
-The town has a strong working group looking at both access for cash and wider community issues, and wants to find ways of supporting residents, tourists and small businesses alike, all of who depend on cash.
+The town has a strong working group looking at both access for cash and wider community issues, and wanted to find ways of supporting residents, tourists and small businesses alike, all of who depend on cash.